May 13, 2017

 The Fiend looking for his next host.

 Savage Dragon debuted on September 21, 1995 and ran for two seasons.
 Season 1 was co-produced by Lacewood Productions and season 2 by Studio B Productions.
 AKOM Productions handled the animation based off of character designs by Frank Suarez.
-Larsen himself had little involvement in the production of the show.
-He has often described the comic as a practice in self-indulgence, tossing in anything he thought would be cool without much rhyme or reason.
+Larsen has often described the comic as a practice in self-indulgence, tossing in anything he thought would be cool without much rhyme or reason.
 That meant it often featured content that wasn’t appropriate for Saturday audiences.
-As a result, the show was considerably more toned-down than the comic, and featured a more typical stand-alone story structure that ignored any sort of ongoing character arcs.
+As a result, the show was considerably more toned-down than the comic and featured a more typical stand-alone story structure that ignored any sort of ongoing character arcs.
 The series was written by producer Duane Capizzi, Steve Roberts, Henry Gilroy, Ernie Jon, Steve Cuden, Richard Stanley, Bob Forward, Wendy Reardon, Reed Shelly and Jess Winfield.

 Dragon vs. Warrior King.